zzyspace/ZYDraggableView/README.md

 1. Sometimes draggable view was blocked by other views.

 > This is depend on draggable view's hierarchical on superview.
-You can call `-bringSubviewToFront:` to make draggable above sibling views.
+You can call `-bringSubviewToFront:` to make draggable view above sibling views.

 ## License